LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W05-D2-CI-Contd.md

 The script that defines what GitHub Actions will do will be a file written in YAML (YAML is a bit like JSON without curly braces).

-- Create a directory in your repository with this path:
+- Create a directory in your repository, on the main branch, with this path:
   `.github/workflows`
 - Create a workflow file by creating a text file with the extension `.yaml` and give it a name, like:
   `ci-workflow.yaml`